epfl-ada/ada-2024-project-d2ptm/README.md

 Our primary dataset is the CMU Movie Summary Corpus [[1]](#cmu_dataset).
 It contains 42306 movies with their Wikipedia-based plot summaries and Freebase-based metadata, including revenue, genre, release data, runtime, language, country of origin, and information about movie characters and corresponding actors (date of birth, age, height, ethnicity, and gender).

+During data pre-processing, we discovered that only about 20% of U.S. movies in the dataset have revenue details.
+We keep only movies that are in English because they represent the majority of U.S. movies and other languages could be considered as outliers for our analysis.

 To answer the awards-related questions, we supplement this dataset with the information from Wikidata obtained via our [SPARQL scrapping algorithm](scrape_awards.py) and actors' FreebaseID from the CMU movie dataset.

-We cleaned the data by doing TODO, as described in the [notebook](results.ipynb).
+We cleaned the data by removing NaNs and fixing date format as described in the [notebook](results.ipynb).

-For the main analysis, we will focus on the USA subset of this datasets, resulting in TODO_ADD_NUMBER movies and TODO actors after cleaning the data.
+For the main analysis, we will focus on the USA subset of this dataset, resulting in 6694 movies and 30379 actors after cleaning the data.

-### Possible limitations

-During data pre-processing, we found that only about 20% of U.S. movies in the dataset include revenue details.
-This lack of data can lead to biased insights, as the missing revenue values may disproportionately affect lower-budget or independent films.
-As a result, our analysis might favor higher-budget films, giving an incomplete and potentially skewed view of the U.S. movie industry.

 ### Clustering Methodology